 Note on Ramadan: Be sure to check dates for Ramadan.
 During this period, landmarks and sites will be closed earlier and it will be difficult to find places to eat that are open during the day.
 Dress codes are much stricter during this time, so you’ll need to dress more conservatively.

-What to wear in Cairo (City Centers) – Dress conservatively
+What to Wear in Egypt City Centers – Dress Conservatively

 The most important observation regarding what to wear in Egypt was that the higher the local to tourist ratio, the more conservative you’ll need to dress.
 This means that in big cities like Cairo and Alexandria, where the majority of the population is Egyptian, you’ll need to dress more conservatively.
 I would also include the city centers in Aswan and Luxor.
 While you can dress a little freer in the tourist sites, you should be more conscious about your attire and be covered when you’re in a local area such as a restaurant or market.